Note: this article was originally published on November 1, 2018.

-Thanksgiving may not be known for its music, as the holiday usually gets overshadowed by Christmas songs.
-Here are six traditional Thanksgiving hymns to add to your playlist.
+Thanksgiving may not be known for its music, as the holiday often gets overshadowed by Christmas songs.
+However, there are many beautiful Thanksgiving hymns that can bring even more meaning to the holiday.
+Adding a few of these to your celebration can set the tone for reflection and remind everyone gathered just how much there is to be thankful for.

 We gather together to ask the Lord's blessing;